 National reconciliation week runs from May 27 to June 3 every year .
-It marks the two historic moments in indigenous history – the 1967 referendum recognising Indigenous Australians and the Mabo case.
+It marks two historic moments in Indigenous Australian history – the 1967 referendum recognising Indigenous Australians and the Mabo case.
 Over 50 years has passed since the 1967 referendum and now over 25 since the Mabo case, so in light of these significant milestones, it makes sense to revisit the incredible and unrecognised large scale agriculture that persisted for millennia.

 Completely understandably, the newcomers from England brought with them animals and plants they new how to cultivate and species they knew were edible.
 Yet it is quite clear that the conditions in England – the soil, the weather, the age of the earth, are so very different to the soils and climate in Australia.
 The land management techniques, intensive cultivation and plant species did not suit the fragile and extremely old soils of the landscape.

 Hard hooved animals like sheep and cows compacted large areas of earth where early explorers had previously observed bountiful harvests of yams grown by local indigenous people.

 “Farmers noted the alarming drop in productivity over a mere handful of years as sheep ate out the croplands and compacted the light soils.
 ‘In Australia thousands of years of grass and soil changed in a few years.
 The spongy soil grew hard, the run-off accelerated and different grasses dominated.'”